geoign/toporgb/README.md

 - This allows decoding AI-generated TopoRGB and lossy format (like JPEG) TopoRGB.

 ## DeepWiki Page
 Devin automatically produced DeepWiki page of this project.

-Very informative.
+It is worth to check it out if you need an in-depth information.

 https://deepwiki.com/geoign/toporgb/1-overview